Yaz-hub/Hello-world/README.md

 the 1st Repository

 Hello!
-i'm kinda new to this stuff
-learning Javascript and HTML
+i'm kinda new to these technos learning Javascript and HTML